Steven of Wick

-Steven of Wick (Transport Company established 1920) known as D. Steven & Son is a Scottish company from the town of Wick, Scotland that mainly transports seafood.
+Steven of Wick, also known as D. Steven & Son, is a Scottish transport company founded in 1920 in the town of Wick, Scotland.
+It primarily transports seafood.

 History

-The company began in 1920 in the town of Wick in the north of Scotland.
+The company began in 1920 in the town of Wick in Scotland.
 They began with a horse and cart at Wick harbour where the still have a depot today.
-The town where the originated, Wick, was once the biggest fishing port in the world.
-Surprisingly Steven of Wick did not start in the fish business.
-They started in the farming business.
+The town where the company originated, Wick, was once the biggest fishing port in the world.
+Steven of Wick did not start in the fish business, rather they started in the farming business.

 Competition with Hendry of Wick

 Steven of Wick were at competition with other Wick contractors Hendry of Wick.
 They were both two of Scotland's oldest hauliers to date.
 Hendry of Wick also had their depot at the Wick harbour.
 Hendry of Wick and Steven of Wick were both useful and successful companies that brought on the competition that went on for decades.